 One 2015 meta-analysis showed an association between EHR documentation with an overall RR of 0.46 (95% CI = 0.38 to 0.55; P < 0.001) and ADEs with an overall RR of 0.66 (95% CI = 0.44 to 0.99; P = 0.045).
 This meta-analysis provides evidence that the use of the EHR can improve the quality of healthcare delivered to patients by reducing medication errors and ADEs (Campanella et al., 2016).

 Clinical Recommendation Statements

-The Joint Commission's 2019 Ambulatory Health Care National Patient Safety Goals guide providers to maintain and communicate accurate patient medication information.
+The Joint Commission's 2020 Ambulatory Health Care National Patient Safety Goals guide providers to maintain and communicate accurate patient medication information.
 Specifically, the section "Use Medicines Safely NPSG.03.06.01" states the following: "Record and pass along correct information about a patient’s medicines.
 Find out what medicines the patient is taking.
 Compare those medicines to new medicines given to the patient.
-Make sure the patient knows which medicines to take when they are at home.
+Give the patient written information about the medicines they need to take..
 Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor.”

 The National Quality Forum's Safe Practices for Better Healthcare - 2010 Update, states the following: “the healthcare organization must develop, reconcile, and communicate an accurate patient medication list throughout the continuum of care” (p.
 40).